What is the course about?

 How will I be taught, and will there be any work outside the class?

 You will be taught a combination of theoretical and practical skills in the City Lit digital lab and the print studio.
 The course will consist of technical demonstrations, practical work, lectures and presentations, group discussion and tutor/peer feedback.
-There will be recommended visits to galleries/exhibitions in London, and recommended viewing/online research, in your own time.
+There will be recommended visits to galleries/exhibitions in London (subject to social distancing measures and public health guidance), and recommended viewing/online research, in your own time.

 Are there any other costs?
 Is there anything I need to bring?